Window Rock, Arizona

-Window Rock's population was 2,712 at the 2010 census.
+Window Rock's population was 2,500 at the 2020 census.
 It is estimated to reach around 20,000 during weekdays when tribal offices are open.

-Window Rock's main natural attraction is the window formation of sandstone which the community is named after.
+Window Rock's main natural attraction is the window formation of sandstone, after which the community is named.
 The Navajo Nation Museum, the Navajo Nation Zoological and Botanical Park, and the Navajo Nation Code Talkers World War II memorial are tribal attractions located in Window Rock.